mhguo1/TRAPD/README.md

 --excludeinfo "AF[>]0.05" #Filters out variants with allele frequency (AF) greater than 0.05 --includeinfo "SNPEFF_EFFECT[=]missense" #Filters in variants with SNPEFF_EFFECT annotated as missense.

-Variants that are kept will meet ALL criteria supplied!
+Variants that are kept will need to meet ALL criteria supplied!

 5) VEP INFO field filter options (--includevep, --excludevep).
 These are criteria based on the VEP INFO field of your vcf to include or exclude variants.
 They are structured the same as --includeinfo and --excludeinfo, and as many as you want may be used.
 If these options are used, --vep must be supplied.
 Some examples:
 --includeinfo "BIOTYPE[=]protein_coding" #Include variants where the VEP CSQ consequence is protein_coding --excludeinfo "consequence[=]synonymous" #Exclude variants where the VEP CSQ consequence is synonymous

 6) --snpformat: Format for SNPs.
-Default is "VCFID".
+Default is "CHRPOSREFALT".
 Your SNPs may be defined in any one of two ways.
 If you supply the option "VCFID", then the program will use the VCF variant name in column 3 of your vcf (often rsIDs).
 Alternatively, you may supply "CHRPOSREFALT", in which case variants will be formatted as chr:pos:ref:alt (e.g., 1:1000:A:T).
+We highly recommend that you use CHRPOSREFALT as this reduces ambiguity.

 7) --bedfile: Path to a bed file for regions of interest.
 Only regions that are within the bed file-defined regions will be kept.
 If this option is not supplied, then the entire VCF will be used.
 Caution that if your chromosome names start in "chr" (e.g., "chr1"), then your bed file should be formatted similarly.

 8) --pass: Keep only PASS variants based on the "FILTER" field of your vcf

 9) --genenull: Values for which a gene is to be considered null.
 Default is "NA" or ".".
 Genes names having any of these values will be excluded from teh output.
+In addition, any variants without a gene name annotation will be excluded.

 10) --vep: Option that should be supplied if you used VEP to annotate your vcf.